linxinwNeo/Visualize_Turbulence/README.md

-# Visualize_Material_Failure
+# Visualize_Turbulence

 # Introduction
-This project is aimed to visualize the regions in the 2D/3D material where the failure is going to happen or already happened.
+This project is aimed to visualize the regions in the 3D domain where the turbulence is ongoing.

 # Platform
 Using QT with c++.